parameter1/base-cms/MIGRATING.md

 The internal `eslint` version was upgrade from v5 to v8 -- quite a large jump -- and the supporting `eslint-plugin-import` and `eslint-config-airbnb-base` were also upgraded.
 As such, if you were relying on the eslint version provided by `base-cms` (most likely), you'll need to update your code to fix any lint errors.

 ### Action Items
-1. Install `eslint` (along with plugins and configs) in the monorepo root.
-Existing core configurations should still work and do not need to change.
-That said, browser/vue configurations _will_ need changes.
+1. Install the `@parameter1/base-cms-eslint` wrapper package in the monorepo root.
     - In the root `package.json` add or update the following devDependencies: (**note:** newsletter and export repos do _not_ need `@babel/core`, `@babel/eslint-parser` or `eslint-plugin-vue`)
     ```json
-    "@babel/core": "^7.21.0",
-    "@babel/eslint-parser": "^7.19.1",
-    "eslint": "^8.34.0",
-    "eslint-config-airbnb-base": "^15.0.0",
-    "eslint-plugin-import": "^2.27.5",
-    "eslint-plugin-vue": "^9.9.0",
+    "@parameter1/base-cms-eslint": "^4.1.0",
     ```
-    - You must remove _all_ `babel-eslint` packages, since `@babel/eslint-parser` is now used.
+    - You must **remove** _all_ `babel-eslint` packages, since `@babel/eslint-parser` is now used under the hood
-    - Double-check your website and global package files and ensure there aren't any references to eslint or any of it's plugins - this way only the root versions will be used.
+    - Double-check your website and global package files and ensure there aren't any references to eslint or any of it's plugins - this way only the root version will be used.

-2. Update `babel-eslint` references on `.eslintrc.js` config files.
-The fastest way is to search for `parser: 'babel-eslint'`.
-If your repo isn't already using a common/shared browser eslint file that's imported into each `browser` we recommend creating one.
-    - Replace
-      ```js
-      parserOptions: {
-        parser: 'babel-eslint',
-      },
+2. Add the shared `browserslist` config to the root `package.json` file:
+    ```json
+    "browserslist": [
+      "extends @parameter1/browserslist-config-base-cms"
+    ]
     ```

-    - With this (**Note** the move of `parser` to the root config, which uses the vue parser first)
+3. Update all server `.eslintrc.js` files (_not_ the `.eslintrc.js` file found in `browser` folders) to use the common server config.
+Replace with:
     ```js
-      parser: 'vue-eslint-parser',
-      parserOptions: {
-        parser: '@babel/eslint-parser',
-        requireConfigFile: false,
-      },
+    module.exports = require('@parameter1/base-cms-eslint/eslintrc.server');
     ```

-3. The `vue/max-attributes-per-line` rule options changed in the latest version and needs to be updated.
-Additionally, the `vue/multi-word-component-names` should be turned off.
-    - Replace
+4. Update the root `eslint.browser.js` file to use the common browser config.
+Replace with:
     ```js
-      'vue/max-attributes-per-line': ['error', {
-        singleline: 3,
-        multiline: {
-          max: 1,
-          allowFirstLine: false,
-        },
-      }],
+    // eslint-disable-next-line
+    module.exports = require('@parameter1/base-cms-eslint/eslintrc.browser');
     ```
-    - With this
-      ```js
-      'vue/max-attributes-per-line': ['error', {
-        singleline: {
-          max: 3,
-        },
-        multiline: {
-          max: 1,
-        },
-      }],
-      'vue/multi-word-component-names': 'off',
-      ```

-4. Because the new version of the vue plugin can support Vue3, we should also instruct any plugins as to our target Vue version.
+5. Because the new version of the vue plugin can support Vue3, we should also instruct any plugins as to our target Vue version.
 In the root of the repo create a `jsconfig.json` (if it doesn't exist) and add:
     ```json
     {
       "vueCompilerOptions": {